Astrophysics (Index)About

 (type of high energy photon or particle detector)

-Cherenkov detectors can also consist of a tank or tanks of some fluid chosen for its practical ability to produce detectable Cherenkov radiation (in some cases, water), surrounded by sensors such as photomultiplier tubes.
-Natural bodies of water have also been used.
+Another type of cherenkov detector consists of a tank or tanks of some fluid chosen for its practical ability to produce detectable Cherenkov radiation (in some cases, water), surrounded by sensors such as photomultiplier tubes.
+For cosmic rays and neutrinos, natural bodies of water have also been used.
+Also, some crystals have been used for relatively-small such detectors.

-Also using Cherenkov radiation are detectors of other particles, such as the neutrino detector, IceCube, which detects the radiation produced in a large volume of ice.
+Among other Cherenkov detectors are neutrino observatories, such as IceCube, which detections cherenkov radiation within a large volume of ice.

 Further reading: